schung53/inventrack/README.md

 ![Screen Shot 2022-01-15 at 2 27 46 AM](https://user-images.githubusercontent.com/63022198/149618526-0f292e09-79ae-4468-8094-b31da2db2b0f.png)

 - ADDITIONAL FEATURE: Users can also upload images of the items and the app automatically stores images and generates thumbnails with smaller dimensions for faster loading.
-Images are considerably smaller in size and are stored on an S3 bucket.
+Thumbnails are considerably smaller in size, making the loading time of the home page negligible.

 <img width="1292" alt="Screen Shot 2022-01-14 at 1 14 00 AM" src="https://user-images.githubusercontent.com/63022198/149618675-5c4e2b13-d11e-4739-bb63-421031bc1042.png">